Capacity of Virginia’s Licensed Behavioral Health Workforce

 • Virginia localities with no or a few BH professionals have poorer outcomes on key BH indicators than localities with more BH professionals.

-• Although Virginia’s 40 graduate-level BH programs, combined, graduate nearly 800 individuals annually, the number who ultimately become licensed is insufficient to maintain even the current inadequate supply of BH professionals.
+• The number who become licensed in Virginia each year is insufficient to maintain even the current inadequate supply of BH professionals.

 For more details about the capacity of Virginia’s BH workforce, please see:

-For more information about the Assessment, methodology or findings, please contact Debbie Oswalt, VHCF Executive Director: doswalt@vhcf.org or Denise Daly Konrad, Director of Strategic Initiatives: dkonrad@vhcf.org.
+For more information about the Assessment, methodology or findings, please contact Denise Daly Konrad, Director of Strategic Initiatives: dkonrad@vhcf.org.